 Weighted average ECL is calculated considering base case, upside, and downside scenarios multiplied by the associated scenario weightings, at the contract level for reflection of the ECL impact in the books of accounts.
-Due to the recent development and the abnormal situation that resulted from COVID-19, an additional downside scenario was used by management for calculating the ECL for the year ended 31 December 2020.
-Accordingly, the Bank has updated the macroeconomic factors used for calculating ECL for the year ended 31 December 2020 in addition to changing the probability of weights assigned to the macroeconomic scenarios by giving higher weights to the downside scenarios.
-The scenarios base case, upside, downside, and severe downside were used for Corporate and Institutional Banking and treasury portfolios while the macroeconomic scenarios and associated weightings for retail banking portfolio has remained the same as prior year, however, management has adopted a more conservative approach reducing the DPDs in stage 2 to 30 days instead of 45 days.
+During 2020, due to the developments and the abnormal situation resulted from Covid-19, an additional downside scenario was used by the management for calculating the ECL for the year ended 31 December 2020.
+The Bank updated the macroeconomic factors used for calculating ECL for the year ended 31 December 2021 in addition to changing the probability of weights assigned to the macroeconomic scenarios by giving higher weights to the downside scenario.
+Further, management adopted a more conservative approach reducing the DPDs in stage 2 to 30 days instead of 45 days.